benkyouGH/cpc357/README.md

 ![Flowchart](/img/flowchart.png)

-Then, the ESP32 sends data to the V-ONE cloud platform through Wi-Fi using the MQTT protocol.
+For communication, he ESP32 sends data to the V-ONE cloud platform through Wi-Fi using the MQTT protocol.
 On the V-ONE cloud platform, the data is processed and stored, where it is then used to perform data visualization on the dashboard, and send notifications to the user.